- LLB (Hons) Law

 Our library offers a wide range of law materials.
-There is also a wealth of material available via electronic sources.
-These include Business Source Complete, Westlaw, and an increasing range of e-books.
+There's also a wealth of material available via electronic sources.
+These include Business Source Complete, an online legal database, and an increasing range of ebooks.
 This online material can be accessed on and off campus, enabling you to work at times that suit you.

 Interested in applying?

-We're looking for hard working, articulate applicants with a strong interest in the law, who are also keen to develop their practical skills.
-Prior law qualifications are not required.
+We're looking for hardworking, articulate applicants with a strong interest in the law, who are also keen to develop their practical skills.
+Prior law qualifications aren't required.

-- International Baccalaureate – a minimum of 26 points are required in addition to evidence of a strong interest in Law in your personal statement.
+- International Baccalaureate – a minimum of 32 points are required.

-- Access to HE courses – typical offers for applicants with Access to HE will be the Access to HE Diploma or Access to HE Certificate (60 credits, 45 of which must be Level 3, including 30 at merit or higher).
-Any selection procedure/further requirements will also apply.
+- Access to HE courses – typical offers for applicants with Access to HE will be the Access to HE Diploma or Access to HE Certificate (60 credits, 45 of which must be Level 3, at Merit or higher).

 English Language Requirements for International and EU Applicants